Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Preliminary

-where $\eta > 0$ is the learning rate.
-Momentum methods blend history information of gradients into current updates.
-HB starts from the initial parameter $\w_r(-1) = \w_r(0)$ and updates as follows
+For accelerating GD, momentum methods blend history information of gradients into current updates.
+HB starts from the initial parameter $\w_r(-1) \!=\! \w_r(0)$ and updates as follows

-where $\beta \in [0, 1)$ is the momentum parameter.
-NAG has several types with different hyper-parameters as introduced in~\cite{nesterov2013introductory}.
-In this paper, we focus on NAG with a constant momentum parameter $\beta$.
-Given the initial parameters $\w_r(-1) = \w_r(0)$, NAG involves the update procedure
+where $\beta \in [0, 1)$ denotes the momentum parameter.
+According to~\cite{nesterov2013introductory}, NAG has several variants with different schemes of hyper-parameters.
+In this paper, we mainly focus on NAG with a constant momentum parameter $\beta$.
+Given the initial parameters $\w_r(-1) = \w_r(0)$, NAG involves the update procedure as